At a glance: Medicare health insurance in Connecticut

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan G, Plan K, etc.) are the same regardless of which insurer sells the plan.

-Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), federal rules do not grant an annual open enrollment window for Medigap plans.
+Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans, which cover prescription drugs), federal rules do not grant an annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue, starting when a person is at least 65 and enrolled in Medicare Part B. But consumer protections are much stronger in Connecticut: All Medigap plans in Connecticut are sold on a guaranteed-issue basis at all times, and with community rating.
 So Connecticut residents have the option to switch from one Medigap plan to another, regardless of their health.

 People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years (the 24-month wait does not apply if they have ALS or ends-stage renal disease), and 13 percent of Connecticut Medicare beneficiaries are under age 65.
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states — including Connecticut — have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
 Connecticut law (Chapter 700c, Section 38a-495c) requires Medigap insurers that offer Plans A, B, and/or C to offer those plans to disabled beneficiaries under age 65.